anexpia/BufferEncoder/README.md

 If `writestart` is provided, table content writing will begin from `writestart`\
 If `allowreferences` is enabled, It will return a table containing all the datatypes it was unable to encode\
-The returned table can be used in **Encoder.read()** to be read again when decoding the buffer.\
+The returned table can be used in **Encoder.read()** for the values to be found when decoding the buffer.\
-If `shiftseed` is enabled, It will shift the byte used for the type of the value by a random value acquired using the seed
+If `shiftseed` is provided, It will shift the byte used for the type of the value by a random value acquired using the seed

 ---
 ### Encoder.read(buffer, readstart, references, shiftseed) -> { [any]: any }